mathgladiator/adama-lang/docs/docs/reference-tables-linq.md

 ### order

-Since the canonical ordering by id is the insertion/creation ordering, ordering allows you to reorder any list;
+Since the canonical ordering by id is the insertion/creation ordering, **order** allows you to reorder any list;
 ```adama
 public formula people_by_age = iterate _records order by age asc;
 ```